dswho2/Flights/README.md

 ## Github Organization

 All major code files and parsed data are in the src folder.
 The raw data is in the Raw Data folder.
 The progress reports are in the WeeklyReports folder.
-The presentation video is in the main.

 ## Usage